rtitz/aws-s3-backup/README.md

   * Restore objects from Glacier / archive storage classes to standard storage class has to be confirmed per object.
 If this parameter is specified, restores will be done without confirmation!
   * By default this parameter is not specified

+### extractArchives (only used for restore)
+  * Extract compressed archives after download
+  * **Default behavior**: Archives remain as .tar.gz files (no extraction)
+  * **With -extractArchives**: Archives are decompressed to their original structure
+  * Files are extracted to the same directory level as the archive (no additional subdirectory created)
+  * Preserves internal directory structure and timestamps
+  * Example: `aws-s3-backup -mode restore -bucket my-bucket -destination restore/ -extractArchives`

 ### dryrun
   * **Backup mode**: Performs all operations except S3 uploads - creates archives, splits files, encrypts data
   * **Local file sorting**: Files are organized in `TmpStorageToBuildArchives/{bucket-name}/` with content subdirectories exactly as they would appear in S3